Localism Act 2011: Cornwall

 It was suggested that the Localism Bill could form a stepping stone to a devolved Cornish Assembly.
 Greg Clark, the minister responsible for the Bill, had indicated that this would be possible.
 In November 2010, British Prime Minister David Cameron said that his government would "devolve a lot of power to Cornwall - that will go to the Cornish unitary authority."
 Talks took place in 2011 between the Deputy Prime Minister Nick Clegg and a cross party group, including the six Cornish MPs, as to how to bring about the devolution of powers to Cornwall.
 No progress was made, resulting in Mebyon Kernow relaunching its campaign for a Cornish Assembly in 2014.

 Greater Manchester

 In November 2011, the Greater Manchester Combined Authority used the Localism Act 2011 to seek provision for a further transfer of powers that would result in an additional devolution of authority from the UK's central government, enhancing its powers over transport and housing and granting it competencies to fund and control schemes on its own terms.
 However, further devolution required primary legislation and this was announced in November 2014.

+Reception

+In 2013, Mayor of Hackney Jules Pipe criticised the act, saying that it "does not challenge the deep-rooted centralisation in the UK".